krootee/Ghost/README.md

 This GitHub repository contains all relevant info for creating both hardware and software.

-More details about the project can be found on Hackaday: https://hackaday.io/project/12995-autonomous-model-car and http://scalpel78.github.io/Ghost/
+More details about the project can be found on http://scalpel78.github.io/Ghost/